Michael18811380328/HelloWorld/README.md

 And this is the first time to use vim to write readme.md And use it more.

 There are so many things to learn.
 And I found that it is important for us to learn not only code basic using but also inner logic of basic.
 For instance, learning slate-core codes is significant for understanding lower codes logic.

 And I learn code (JS) data structure of JS.
 The bacis data strcuture is Array.
 In JS, we can use Array to create other complex data structure. (queue/stack/linked chart).
 What's more, the basic network knowledge is also essential and basic.
+### 2018.10

+Ops, The National Day's holiday is so quick that I spend only 3 days in coding.
+The roads are always crowded and I have to spend 2 days on way home.

+1、**Javascript data structure learning**

+Last month I find the basic CS knowledge is necessary.
+If you can code by using basic grammar, your codes are still messes.
+And excellent data structures can help your codes run faster and release unnecessary memory.

+JS data structure has some different aspects from other programming language, such as C. We all know that an array has fixed length in C. However you can change the length of Array in JS.
+Now I am learning  array, stach, queue, linked charts, tree and so on.
+Using basic array to create other complex data structure is tired but instresting.

+2、**CS network basic knowledeg**

+Four years ago, I learn basic CS network.